ThabangLenonyana/attendify/Software Requirements Specification.md

 ### 2.3 User Classes and Characteristics

-- **Students**: Primary users who will use the app to check-in and engage with gamification features.
+- **Students**: Primary users who will use the web application to check-in and engage with gamification features.
 Varying levels of technical proficiency; UI must be intuitive.
 - **Teachers**: Manage class attendance, monitor student participation.
 Require tools for oversight and analytics.
 - **Administrators**: Oversee the entire system, manage data, and handle exceptional cases.
 Require access to all data and system configurations.

 ### 2.4 Operating Environment

-- **Mobile Application**:
-  - Devices: Android (API level 21 and above), iOS (version 11.0 and above).
-  - Platforms: Smartphones and tablets.
 - **Web Application**:
   - Compatible with modern web browsers (Chrome, Firefox, Safari, Edge).
   - Accessible on desktop and mobile devices.
 - **Backend**:
-  - Firebase services, including Auth, Cloud Firestore, Cloud Functions, and Hosting.
+  - Django and Django Rest Framework for backend services.

 ### 2.5 Design and Implementation Constraints

 - Must adhere to privacy laws (e.g., FERPA, GDPR) regarding student data.
 - Network connectivity required for real-time features; offline support limited.
 - Performance must be optimized for devices with varying hardware capabilities.
-- Must use Flutter and Firebase as the primary tech stack.
+- Must use Django and Django Rest Framework for the backend, and React, TailwindCSS, and MaterialUI for the frontend.

 ### 2.6 Assumptions and Dependencies